We do not give medical advice. Here is our general reply to this question for informational purposes only:

-A ‘neoplasm’ is the medical term for what is commonly called a “malignancy” or “cancer”.
-Neoplasms are occurrences that form over time, as a result of many very complex and simultaneous processes.
+A ‘neoplasm’ is the medical term for what is commonly called a ‘malignancy’ or a cancerous growth.
+Neoplasms are occurrences that form over time as a result of many very complex and simultaneous processes.

-Many neoplasms are known to be caused by infections, in addition to many other simultaneous co-factors.
-These include but are not limited to the more well-known neoplasms that can develop in the liver, stomach, and cervix in females.
-There is gradually accumulating evidence that neoplasms in other organs of the body might also be caused by infections, especially by viruses.
-In so far as neoplasms have infectious agent co-factor causes, then the M250/M250MA models can be applied to treat these infections.
+Many neoplasms are known to be caused by infections, in addition to many other simultaneous co-factors; these include but are not limited to the more well known neoplasms that can develop in the liver, stomach and in the cervix of females.
+There is some research evidence that neoplasms in other organs of the body might also be co-factor caused by infections.
+In so far as neoplasms have infectious agent co-factor causes, then the SIS electromedical equipment could be applied to treat these infections.
 However, as explained above, most neoplasms have multiple, simultaneous co-factor causes.
 The SIS alternating current (AC) electromedical technology can also have cellular normalizing and apoptosis effects.